vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 Although charges for initial payments are created automatically, you must create charge requests for the recurring payments.

-A charge must be scheduled a minimum of two days before the payment will occur (it is minimum one day in the test environment).
+A charge must be scheduled a minimum of two days before the payment will occur (it is a minimum one day in the test environment).
 See [Direct Capture](vipps-recurring-api.md#direct-capture) for more details about timing.

 1. Set `agreementId` to the ID of an ACTIVE agreement.